check-spelling-sandbox/Azure-Sentinel/DataConnectors/O365 DataCSharp/readme.md

    * SentinelCustomerId = "Sentinel workspace Id"
    * If keyvault is enabled then leave blank
    * SentinelSharedkey = "Shared key"
-   * If keyvalut is enabled then leave blank
+   * If keyvault is enabled then leave blank
 12. Click Save
 13. Go back to the function and click start under the overview blade.